-As Agile development methods enter mainstream, agile testing has become imperative to complete the development cycle.
+As Agile development methods enter mainstream, agile testing has become imperative to complete the software development life cycle.
 Our test automation partner – Borland outlines 5 challenges to agile testing and our views as follows:

 - Difficult to keep everyone on the same page

-One of the important aspects of agile development is tying in different teams in a collaborative environment.
+One of the important aspects of agile methodology or development is tying in different teams in a collaborative environment.
 As development iteration increase, it is important to keep all stakeholders notified on the changes.
 They also need to quickly see who is doing what, at a given moment, and what is being tested.

 - Test Driven Development can be unpopular

-Developers like the flexibility to code that works for them and the software they use.
+Development teams like the flexibility to code that works for them and the software they use.
 Using test development approach restricts their creative freedom and drives focus more on specifications and test cases.

 - Lack of clarity around the role of tester